HAN-Competitive-Robotics/TimeCrunchSoftware/docs/firmware/robot-firmware.md

 // throttle=100  → 2000 µs  (full forward)
 ```

-All three ESCs share one timer (synchronised) but each has its own operator, comparator(match value), and generator.
+All three PWMs share one timer (synchronised) but each has its own operator, comparator(match value), and generator.
 The MCPWM is initialised at neutral (1500 µs), so ESCs arm automatically if the ESP32 boots before battery is connected.

-The weapon ESC (8BL150) is unidirectional — it does not support reverse. `weapon_controller_update()` clamps its output to [0, 100] to prevent a brake or reverse command from being sent.

 ---